francisconroy/rtpmix/README.md

+# Intro
+This tool will allow you to open multiple rtp audio streams and mux them into a single output stream.
-# rtpmix
+# Usage
-A simple python application to receive and mix several PCM RTP streams for playback